Perth Central Area Transit

-The Perth Central Area Transit (Perth CAT) system, or simply CAT, consists of five bus routes in the centre of Perth and three bus routes in Joondalup.
-CAT services formerly operated in Fremantle, and similar services exist in Rockingham (the City Centre Transit System) and Midland (the Midland Gate Shuttle).
-A CAT service linking Stirling and Scarborough will commence in future.
+The Perth Central Area Transit (Perth CAT) system, or simply CAT, consists of five bus routes in the centre of Perth, three bus routes in Joondalup, and a route called Surf CAT linking Stirling and Scarborough.
+CAT services formerly operated in Fremantle, and similar services exist in Rockingham (called City Centre Transit System) and Midland (called Midland Gate Shuttle).

+The services' logo is a cat, featured as a large graphic on the side of the buses and as an icon instead of a route number on Transperth electronic timetables.
 Unlike all other Transperth services, most CAT routes are free and a SmartRider is not needed.

 Perth CAT

 On 23 September 1996, MetroBus commenced operating two CAT routes: the Red CAT and the Blue CAT, replacing the City Clipper services that had operated since September 1973.
 The Yellow CAT was commenced in 2002 and the Green CAT route began on 30 June 2013.
 The Purple CAT commenced on 27 February 2022.
 These CAT services are operated by Transdev WA.
 The routes are funded by the Perth Parking Levy.

 Initially Perth CAT buses stopped at every stop, but with the introduction of the Purple CAT service passengers are now required to hail incoming buses and press the bell if they wish to alight.